-Cassandra concentrates her practice on representing management in many aspects of labor, employment, and employment-related litigation, with a particular focus on harassment and discrimination allegations.
+Cassandra represents management in many aspects of labor, employment, and employment-related litigation, with a particular focus on harassment and discrimination allegations.
 She regularly provides advice and counsel to employers on the drafting and implementation of employee policies, comprehensive employee handbooks, employee termination issues, and employment investigations.

 She also has broad litigation experience representing corporations and individuals in corporate contractual and partnership disputes; customs, imports, and trade matters; real estate and leasing issues; and litigation related to leases and guaranties, commercial transactions, and disputes.

 Her pragmatic and client-centered approach to the practice of law is informed by the decade of practical experience she gained working as a litigation assistant and paralegal before entering law school.
 This experience gives Cassandra practical boots-on-the-ground insight into the mechanics of litigation that better enables her to create a more proactive approach and more cost efficient outcomes.

 Cassandra is involved in all stages of litigation, from pre-litigation demands and charges through initial pleadings, discovery, negotiated resolution, motion practice, trial, and appellate work.
 Cassandra also helps clients successfully navigate through alternative dispute resolution methods such as mediation and arbitration, and is often retained as local counsel to guide litigants through Minnesota courts.